 Several studies even found a connection between caffeine consumption and a reduced risk of depression and an even lower risk for suicide.
 However, caffeine should only ever be consumed as part of a healthy and balanced overall diet.

 Happiness is entirely subjective.
 What makes one person happy might ultimately affect another person differently.

 I recently discovered that the older generation tends to be the happiest, despite some views regarding them as being ‘miserable’.
-Their general sense of happiness is said to be down to the fact that they appreciate life more past 50 years of age.
-The older generation is also said to be drawn more towards positivity and can hold on to it for longer.
+Their general sense of happiness is said to be down to the fact that they appreciate life more after 50 years of age.
+The older generation is also said to be drawn more toward positivity and can hold on to it for longer.